-Sure, at Glastonbury this year there was a large vegan presence to cater for the many festival=goers who follow a plant-based diet.
+Sure, at Glastonbury in 2019 there was a large vegan presence to cater for the many festival=goers who follow a plant-based diet.
 But now vegans have their own festival, held at Newark Showground in the East Midlands, from 30th August to 1st September!

 Vegan Camp-Out 2019 is the world’s largest vegan camping festival, and also the most international, with vegans coming from around 30 countries to enjoy the celebrations.
 Once again the event has a huge line up of bands, speakers and guests from the world of veganism, with a variety of stages to host music and talks, and space for workshops, yoga and fitness.
 And of course some of the most delicious plant-based cuisine to be found anywhere.
 For those wanting to party, DJs will be playing a number of sets well into the night.

 But families are well catered for, with Grow Up Vegan running the family area, with a host of activities – arts and crafts, workshops, face painting and, of course, the obligatory bouncy castle – for all the family to enjoy.
 The superb vegan food on offer ranges from pizza and kebabs to Chinese and Indian, and a range of healthy smoothies and juices.